The Cultural Influence in Modern Tokyo Fashion

 The Famous “Harajuku Fashion”

 But let’s not get into every single one of them.
 Because just like traditional Japanese clothing, the list will go on and on.
 What’s similar about all of them is that the looks are out of this world!
 You can only see them in Japan — Harajuku in Tokyo, specifically.
 And the best part of it all is that no one judges you on your expressive outfits.
-That’s what this neighbourhood is all about.
+That’s what this neighborhood is all about.

 Cultural Influence in Tokyo Fashion